Made to Explode offers volatile poems for our volatile times

 Quantité disponible : 8 disponible(s)

 Paperback.
-Etat : New.
-In her fourth collection, acclaimed poet Sandra Beasley interrogates the landscapes of her life in decisive, fearless and precise poems that fuse intimacy and intensity.
-She probes memories of growing up in Virginia, in Thomas Jefferson's shadow, where liberal affluence obscured and perpetuated racist aggressions but where the poet was simultaneously steeped in the cultural traditions of the American South.
-Her home in Washington, DC inspires prose poems documenting and critiquing the United States' capital's institutions and monuments.
-In these poems, Ruth Bader Ginsberg shows up at the Folger Shakespeare Theatre's show of Kiss Me Kate; Albert Einstein is memorialised on Constitution Avenue, yet was denied clearance for the Manhattan Project; as temperatures cool, a rain of spiders drops from the dome of the Jefferson Memorial.
+Etat : new.
+Paperback.
+In her fourth collection, acclaimed poet Sandra Beasley interrogates the landscapes of her life in decisive, fearless, and precise poems that fuse intimacy and intensity.
+She probes memories of growing up in Virginia, in Thomas Jefferson's shadow, where liberal affluence obscured and perpetuated racist aggressions, but where the poet was simultaneously steeped in the cultural traditions of the American South.
+Her home in Washington, DC, inspires prose poems documenting and critiquing our capital's institutions and monuments.
+In these poems, Ruth Bader Ginsberg shows up at the Folger Shakespeare Theatre's show of Kiss Me Kate; Albert Einstein is memorialized on Constitution Avenue, yet was denied clearance for the Manhattan Project; as temperatures cool, a rain of spiders drops from the dome of the Jefferson Memorial.
 A stirring suite explores Beasley's affiliation with the disability community and her frustration with the ways society codes disability as inferiority.
-Quintessentially American and painfully timely, these poems examine legacies of racism and whiteness, the shadow of monuments to a world we are unmaking and the privileges the poet is working to untangle.
+Quintessentially American and painfully timely, these poems examine legacies of racism and whiteness, the shadow of monuments to a world we are unmaking, and the privileges the poet is working to untangle.
 Made to Explode boldly reckons with Beasley's roots and seeks out resonance in society writ large.
-N° de réf. du vendeur LU-9781324036005
+With lacerating honesty, technical mastery and abiding compassion, Made to Explode offers volatile poems for our volatile times Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+N° de réf. du vendeur 9781324036005